 BOG Adrenaline Switcheroo

 The BOG Adrenaline is our favorite monopod because it’s sturdy enough to double as a walking stick or trekking pole.
-Its ergonomic handle makes it helpful for walking in the backcountry, and its V-shaped yoke acts as a grippy and stable shooting rest when you’re ready to take your shot.
+Its ergonomic handle makes it helpful for walking in the backcountry, and its V-shaped yoke acts as a grippy and stable shooting rest when you’re ready to pull the trigger.

-This highly-durable three-section camo lightweight aluminum pole will support your weight as you trudge through the mountains, stabilize quickly when shots arise, and will keep coming back for more, season after season.
+This highly-durable three-section camo lightweight aluminum pole will support your weight as you trudge through the mountains, adjust quickly when shots arise, and will keep coming back for more, season after season.